 Credit:@dennislennox on Instagram

-From late spring through summer, this charming village on the St. Lawrence River, home to the Antique Boat Museum, offers an array of bright hues to liven up the day, from views of the brilliant blue water and verdant green islands to colorful flower beds lining the streets to a row of brightly painted Adirondack chairs on a scenic overlook.
+From late spring through summer, this charming village on the St. Lawrence River, home to the Antique Boat Museum (reopening for the season in May), offers an array of bright hues to liven up the day, from views of the brilliant blue water and verdant green islands to colorful flower beds lining the streets to a row of brightly painted Adirondack chairs on a scenic overlook.